 6. Light company business fact sheet template

-This one-page sample marketing plan clearly outlines the marketing objectives for the organization.
-It’s a simple but effective way to share a large amount of information in a short amount of time.
+This template clearly outlines the marketing objectives for the organization.
+It’s a simple but effective way to share a large amount of information in short:

 Light Company Business Fact Sheet Template

-What really works with this example is that includes a mission statement, key contact information alongside all the key metrics.
+What really works with this example is that it includes a mission statement and key contact information alongside all the key metrics.

 7. Marketing media press kit template